abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-It’s important to reflect on the habits we have, to ask ourselves, *Does this habit help to make the mind more peaceful, or does it tend to make the mind more agitated?* The Thai Forest ajahns often use the phrase *plien nisai*, which means “to change habits.”
+It’s important to reflect on the habits we have, to ask ourselves, *Does this habit help to make the mind more peaceful, or does it tend to make the mind more agitated?* The Thai Forest ajahns often use the phrase *plien nisai,* which means “to change habits.”
 In the Thai Forest Tradition there is a strong emphasis on changing one’s unskillful habits.
-Our chanting includes the “*Ten Subjects for Frequent Recollection by Monastics* ,” where we recite, “I will strive to abandon my former habits.
+Our chanting includes the *“Ten Subjects for Frequent Recollection by Monastics,”* where we recite, “I will strive to abandon my former habits.
 This should be reflected upon again and again by one who has gone forth.”
 (AN 10.48)